-Remember to put an open licence on your work, to share your work with other teachers \sim The following figure shows you the six open licences suggested by the Creative Commons .org teaching and learning processes
+Remember to put an open licence on your work, to share your work with other teachers $\sim\sim$ The following figure shows you the six open licences suggested by the Creative Commons.

-We recommend you to put the BY-SA licence, so others keep your name and licence attached.
+We recommend you put the BY-SA licence, so others keep your name and licence attached.

 Everyone finds creating their own OER a little difficult.
 However, you might prefer joining with some other teachers or with your own students in a team together.
-Whether face-to-face or in online forums, you should easily find some others to form a team and help you create your OER.
+Whether you are in a face-to-face or in an online forum, you should easily find some others to form a team and help you create your OER.